MakeSchool-Tutorials/Superhero-Team-Dueler/P04-Battle-Arena/content.md

           return Armor with values from user input.
         '''
         # TODO:This method will allow a user to create a piece of armor.
-        #  Prompt the user for the necessary information to create a new armor
+        #  Prompt the user for the necessary information to create a new armor object.
-        #  object.
-        #
         #  return the new armor object with values set by user.
         pass
 ```

 # Create a Hero for your Arena

-Create this method that will allow users to create heroes for their arena:
+Create this method that will allow users to create heroes for their arena.
+One of our students, Tasfia Addirita, helped us out here by partially implementing this method.
+You'll need to fill in the rest:

 > [action]
 >